-Many DDR processes already use natural resource management in CVR or reintegration efforts.
+Many DDR processes already use natural resource management in community violence reduction (CVR) or reintegration efforts.
 Without recognizing the potential risks and adopting adequate safeguards, DDR processes could have negative impacts on natural resources.
 See section 6.3 for information on how to recognize and mitigate these risks.